Chairman’s statement

 Why is it important?

-The adjusted operating profit trend provides an indication of whether additional revenue is being gained without profit margins being compromised and whether any acquisitions are value enhancing.
+The adjusted operating profit trend more accurately captures the business’ contribution to shareholder value than a pure cash measure.
+It is also an indication of whether additional revenue is being gained without profit margins being compromised.

 Results